Skip to content

 ╭─ Commands ───────────────────────────────────────────────────────────────────╮

-│ list-bonds List all fidelity bonds in the wallet. │
+│ list-bonds List fidelity bonds from the local registry │

 │ generate-bond-address Generate a fidelity bond (timelocked P2WSH) │